-A Coverdell ESA is a trust or custodial investment vehicle that allows you to contribute money for a designated beneficiary tax free, and withdraw it tax free when the funds are used to pay for qualified education expenses.
-Contributions can be invested in a variety of assets like stocks, bonds, and mutual funds.
-Contributions are not tax deductible.
+A Coverdell ESA is a trust or custodial investment vehicle that allows you to contribute money for a designated beneficiary—who must be named when the account is established—tax free, and withdraw it tax free when the funds are used to pay for qualified education expenses.
+Contributions to a Coverdell can be invested in a variety of assets like stocks, bonds, and mutual funds.
+The contributions themselves are not tax deductible.

-Qualifying expenses include tuition and fees, of course, plus books, supplies, and equipment such as computers and tablets, software, Internet connections, and even academic tutoring.
+Qualifying expenses for Coverdell ESAs include tuition and fees, of course, plus books, supplies, and equipment such as computers and tablets, software, Internet connections, and even academic tutoring.
 They can also be used to cover the costs of room and board, uniforms, transportation, and supplementary items like extended after-school programs.

-As of March 2017, the annual contribution to each designated beneficiary (namely, “student”) may not exceed $2,000.
+As of March 2018, the annual contribution to each designated beneficiary (namely, “student”) is capped at $2,000.
 Each student can have more than one Coverdell ESA, but the total amount deposited in all of them must not exceed $2,000 in each calendar year.
-But a bill currently making its way through Congress could increase the annual limit to $10,000.
-Also up for possible adjustment is the age limit for annual contributions.
-Under current rules, contributions are allowed to be made for individuals under the age of 18.
-The proposed bill would raise the age limit to 22.
+You can only establish a Coverdell if your modified adjusted gross income is under $110,000 ($220,000 if filing jointly), according to the IRS.
+Under current rules, contributions are allowed to be made for individuals under the age of 18 or for older special-needs beneficiaries.

 Like most investment vehicles, there are pros and cons, and the pros of Coverdells—tax-free withdrawals, breadth of qualified expenses, and flexible investment options—must be weighed against the drawbacks, such as the age limit of 18 and the annual contribution limit of $2,000.
 However, beneficiaries can withdraw the money for education-related expenses until they are 30 years old without incurring federal taxes and a 10% penalty.